Georgia Sales Tax Distributions

 The Georgia Department of Revenue makes the record of these distributions available on a monthly basis, divided into commodity categories.
 This information allows almost-real-time (i.e., the distributions reflect sales made one month prior) tracking of the level of sales taxes distributed, and therefore the level of sales activity, at a granular scale for both time and type of activity.

-The data tool below invites users to explore the year-over-year changes in sales tax distributions by commodity from January 2016 through June 2020 at the county, regional, or state level.
+The data tool below invites users to explore the year-over-year changes in sales tax distributions by commodity from January 2016 through the most recently released month at the county, regional, or state level.